 Key Stage Two (Year 3 to Year 6) is for children aged 7 to 11

 Our classes are called by birds' names.
-They are: Swans, Robins, Hens, Larks, Swallows, Wrens, Swifts, Kestrels, Falcons, Owls, Puffins, Penguins and Terns.
+They are: Swans, Robins, Hens, Larks, Swallows, Wrens, Swifts, Kestrels, Falcons, Owls, Pelicans, Puffins, Penguins and Terns.

 Classes within each area are of mixed ability.
 Teaching may be either whole class or group work within the class depending on the demands of the subject.
 Pupils are in teaching groups organised by age in Mathematics and English in Key Stage 2.
 We keep you fully informed about the curriculum and activities in each department through regular newsletters.
 The aim of all our teaching is to develop the full potential of our children.